google/starthinker/tutorials/ui_recipe.md

 - DELETE
   * At bottom of recipe.
   * Delete the recipe ( cannot be undone ).

+### Notes

+ - [Workers must be deployed](deploy_enterprise.md) for job to execute after setting up UI.
+ - If jobs time out, the size and number of workers must be increased.
+ - If IAP is enabled, users accessing the UI must be specified in the IAP configuration.
+ - Every account and recipe is tied to a user, they cannot be shared.
+ - Most recipes will require a Google Cloud Service Account.
+ - StarThinker UI will ask you to log in again if you close the browser window, for security.
+ - If a new script or solution is added by developers, the UI must be restarted to load it.
+ - The UI will ask users to log in again if the browser is closed, for security and scope refresh.

 ---
 &copy; 2019 Google Inc. - Apache License, Version 2.0